Introduction ↑ Back to top

 In this section, you can provide more information about your business, which will help us tailor the WooCommerce experience according to your needs.

-You can also easily install useful marketing tools that will help you grow your business.
+You can also easily install useful features tools that will help you optimize and scale your business.

-- Google Ads for WooCommerce allows you to show your products on any Google platform, such as Search, YouTube, Gmail, and more.
+- Google Listings and Ads allows you to show your products on any Google platform, such as Search, YouTube, Gmail, and more.

-All extensions and services can be deactivated and uninstalled if you later decide to not use them.
+The extensions and services will be displayed depending on your store country, and all of them can be deactivated and uninstalled if you later decide to not use them.

 Choose a theme ↑ Back to top